Article written by CEO of Ecomantra, Mahrukh Bulsara

 So, how can an experiential tourism organisation incorporate eco-guidelines?

-A. If you are an Experiential Lodge owner, you can begin by adopting some initiatives.
+A. How to Add Eco to Experiential Travel – If you are an Experiential Lodge owner, you can begin by adopting some initiatives.

 1) Be more sensitive to the needs of the terrain you are operating in.
 Begin by researching traditional architecture systems which use locally available materials and resources.
 Traditional way of housing and water management is usually best suitable for the climate and energy conservation.
 Further it directly helps villagers with a respectable source of income.